That was dumb. Why did I say that? Now she’s going to know we’re free, I thought, mad at myself for warning Tigala.

 I didn’t like the thought of her tying us up again, but I didn’t plan on letting her either.

 “Zef!”
-I yelled as the claw came crashing down on him and continued straight through to the floor of the house.
+I yelled as the claw came crashing down on him, slicing straight through to the floor.
 Zef dissipated and I heard a chuckle behind the troll.
-I looked to the sound and the real Zef was standing, unscathed behind the monster.
+I looked at the sound.
+The real Zef was standing behind the monster, unscathed.

 “Nice hit,” I said.

 Zef stepped forward and grabbed the arm.
 The hand tried snapping at him, but it didn’t have enough leverage or reach to grab him from where he held it.

 “These things are pretty nasty,” he said.
-“I’ve even heard stories that a whole new troll can regrow from an arm like this.”
+“I’ve heard stories that a whole new troll can regrow from an arm like this.”